Beth Herr: Singles: 1–0

+Doubles: 5–2

+Paddle tennis

+Beth was the winningest player in paddle tennis history winning virtually every event she ever played including the US Open and World Championships of paddle tennis With teammate, Scotty Freedman to become the greatest mixed-doubles team in the sports' history, as they were undefeated as a team from 2000 to 2007.

+Pickleball

+In her 2022 season, Beth finished #1 in singles, gender doubles and mixed doubles and won a gold medal in all 27 events that she played.

 Personal life

 After tennis, she finished her undergraduate degree at UCLA and then went to law school at UCLA.
 She married Tennis Channel founder Steve Bellamy and after a short stint as a lawyer at Manatt, Phelps and Phillips.

-She later won the US Open and World Championships of paddle tennis and teamed with Scotty Freedman to become the greatest mixed-doubles team in the sports' 112-year history, as they were undefeated as a team from 2000 to 2007.